puneetsingh166/tm-load-test/cmd/onomy-load-test/README.md

 ```

 ## Monitoring
-`tm-load-test custom client` exposes a number of metrics when in master/slave
+`onomy tm-load-test` exposes a number of metrics when in master/slave
 mode, but only from the master's web server at the `/metrics` endpoint.
 So if
 you bind your master node to `localhost:26670`, you should be able to get these
 metrics from: